How to make the most of your Edu Basic membership

 - expand knowledge and understanding of a chosen field outside the classroom

-The kind of research you do will guide the types of resources you need.
+The kind of research you do will determine the types of resources you need.
 Identifying and managing those resources is as important as integrating them into your own words and your research process.
 Resources are usually:

 Primary sources (original literary or artistic works of actual events - letters, official records, interviews, survey results, etc.)